A4-Tacks/mindustry_logic_bang_lang/README-en_US.md

    which can achieve zero overhead code reuse.<br/>
-   This language is designed as a zero cost language, where you can accomplish many things without any cost, rather than making a trade-off between writing efficiency and running efficiency
+   This language is designed as a zero cost language, where you can accomplish many things without any cost, rather than making a trade-off between programming efficiency and running efficiency

+   And it can achieve great flexibility by utilizing handle pattern matching, conditional compilation, and macro repetition

    ---
    In `LogicLang`,